Takashi Ono (mathematician)

-Takashi Ono (小野 孝, Ono Takashi) is a retired Japanese-born American mathematician, specializing in number theory and algebraic groups.
+Takashi Ono (小野 孝, Ono Takashi) was a Japanese-born American mathematician, specializing in number theory and algebraic groups.

 Early life and education

-Ono was born in Nishinomiya, Japan.
+Ono was born in Nishinomiya, Japan, on 18 December 1928.
 He received his Ph.D. in 1958 at Nagoya University.

 Career

 Ono immigrated to the United States after receiving an invitation from J. Robert Oppenheimer to work at the Institute for Advanced Study with a fellowship for the two academic years from 1959 to 1961 and then went to the University of British Columbia to work as an assistant professor of mathematics from 1961 to 1964.
 From 1964 to 1969 Ono was a tenured professor at the University of Pennsylvania.
 From 1969 to his retirement in 2011, he was a professor at Johns Hopkins University.
 In 1966 he was an invited speaker at the International Congress of Mathematicians in Moscow.
 In 2012 he was elected a Fellow of the American Mathematical Society.